 Chilkoot Trail Conditions Report

-U.S. Park Service Rangers and Parks Canada Wardens will not be on patrol until June 2, 2013.
+U.S. Park Service Rangers and Parks Canada Wardens are on patrol until September 8, 2013.
 There is no cell phone coverage along the trail.
 Iridium Satellite phones may work in some areas.
-Satellite phone users may seek 24 hour emergency assistance through Denali Dispatch at 1-907-683-6351 in US or Jasper Dispatch at 1-877-852-3100in Canada.
+Satellite phone users may seek 24 hour emergency assistance through Denali Dispatch at 1-907-683-6351 in US or Jasper Dispatch at 1-877-852-3100 in Canada.
 At Log Cabin your closest contact for help is Canadian Customs at Fraser (four miles south of Log cabin parking lot along the Klondike Highway).
 Bad weather conditions may delay medical or rescue assistance for several days.
 Helicopter medical evacuations from the trail will cost a minimum of $1600.
 Trail hikers are advised to consult their medical insurance policies before starting their hike.

-For additional information stop by the NPS Visitor Center in Skagway or call(907) 983-2921.
+For additional information stop by the NPS Visitor Center in Skagway or call(907) 983-9200.
 This report is intended to stress the changing trail conditions only and will not substitute for the essential information found in other brochures and your own common sense.
 For Web information, visit http://www.nps.gov/klgo/chilkoot.htm